 Teresa Nersesyan has two boys, Nico, 16, and Jacque, 17, in LearnLife.

-She finds that our current learning program works much better for them than when it initially went online.
+She finds that our current remote learning programme works much better for them than when it initially went online.
 “It’s much more flexible, with more choices.”
 The learner guide help desk also has been a boon, she said, as has the Wellness Wednesday program.

 Her boys have coordinated their schedules so they are in learning activities at the same time and can hang out together in their free time.
 During the day, they can help with things like preparing meals or taking the dog for a walk.
 “They’re fine with this as long as they know ahead of time what they will need to do,” she said.